ceribe/advent-of-code/2016/README.md

 # [Advent of Code 2016](https://adventofcode.com/2016)

 This year was harder than 2015, but still easier than 2021.
 I liked the fact that days 12, 23 and 25 used the same base (assembunny).
-If I knew about that beforehand then I would write assembunny interpreter as a separate module instead of copying and pasting it for each day.
-Maybe in the future I will extract it to not have duplicated code.
+The overall difficulty level was just right.
+There was no stupidly complicated day or one that took an insane number of hours complete.

 ## The Hardest One